Puerto Rico has an abundance of ziplining experiences to choose from.

 Pin the exact location below in Google Maps:

-Ziplining is a must-do activity in Puerto Rico for people that like adventure.
+Ziplining is a must-do activity in Puerto Rico for people who like adventure.

 For a unique zipline experience, Toro Verde Adventure Park and the Ziplines of the Aerostatic Balloon in Jayuya are your best options.